 It’s also important to wait in between every baby bite so the bite before has time to wiggle its way down the esophagus.
 This takes an incredible amount of patience.
 I will say, the couple of times I have rushed, pieces have gotten “caught” in my esophagus and it is a very odd sensation breathing through the body’s attempt to work it down.

 Right now, my small intestine hasn’t stretched at all.
 It is very mad at me and hasn’t caught onto the program of what’s happening.
 This phase (phase one), usually lasts about 6 weeks.
-Overtime, the intestine will get with it and stretch out a bit allowing for more food at once.
+Over time, the intestine will get with it and stretch out a bit allowing for more food at once.
 But that’s to come.

 I need to avoid taking in a lot of air when I’m chewing so I am chewing in silence and without breaking to talk.
 Why?
-Because the stomach can handle when you open your mouth between bites and take in a big gulp of air with your next bite.
+Because the stomach can handle it when you open your mouth between bites and take in a big gulp of air with your next bite.
 The stomach can stretch and hold the air and your food.
 The intestines cannot.

 It is so much to learn.
 I know I will find a rhythm.
 I’m very good with rules and schedules.
 But it seems overwhelming.
-I have to get creative with ways to get liquids in and get protein in at every meal.
+I have to get creative with ways to get liquids and protein in at every meal.

 Protein slows the digestive system and makes things easier on the intestines, so before I have anything else to eat, I have to eat some form of protein.
 One of my favorite foods right now is apple sauce.
 It goes down easy, it’s sweet, and it tastes fresh.
 But before I can eat apple sauce, I have to eat either yogurt or peanut butter.

 This is no longer about what tastes good, but what fuel my body needs.
-I no longer feel hunger.
+I no longer feel hungry.
 Instead, when my body needs food, I now borderline faint.
 I get incredibly light-headed and weak.
 Again, it’s going to get better.
 This is just a huge learning curve.